by Fran T

 To generate an XPath, simply give the flow any of those three identifiers as before.
 Often, you only need to know the element's text.

 If you also/instead need to provide the element's ID or class, use the Record Interactions or Inspect Layout features of an Interact block in your flow and choose the interaction or element you're interested in.
-Next, look near the bottom of the XPath that was generated for something that looks like it'll uniquely identify the element.
+Next, look near the bottom of the XPath that was generated for elements that look like they'll uniquely identify the element.
 The best choice is ID, followed by element text and/or class.
 Using as few as necessary, copy those attribute(s) and give them to the XPath Builder flow.
-It'll generate another XPath which will be much simpler and easier to work with, and should be much more flexible.
-It's copied to your clipboard to make it convenient to paste back into your Interact block.
+It'll generate a much simpler XPath that's copied to your clipboard to make it convenient to paste back into your Interact block.

 Here are some sample XPath identifiers to look for to give to this flow: